warcos2/splinterwar-bot/README.md

 - Based on https://github.com/alfficcadenti/splinterlands-bot
 - And: https://github.com/PCJones/ultimate-splinterlands-bot

+## Important:
+Currently there are 2 branches:
+- Master (this one): better overall stability and performance, but less updates.
+- Beta: more updates, but may have some bugs and degraded performance.

 ## Actual Features
 - Multiple accounts with only one instance.
 - Login via Email or Username.